SylvainTirreau/hubspot-cms-JetBrains/REFERENCES.md

 - background_image(dict) Add a background image to the row.
 - background_color(dict) Specify a background color for the the row.

+## row.hs_child_table_id
+The child table ID of the HubDB row.
+Can be used to build nested templates.

+## row.hs_id
+The internal ID of a HubDB row.

+## row.hs_name
+The name of the HubDB row.

+## row.hs_parent_row
+The parent row of the HubDB row.
+Can only be used when using child tables for nested templates.

+## row.hs_path
+The path of the HubDB row.
+Used to resolve a request to one row in the table specified by dynamic_page_hubdb_table_id.

 ## sameas
 Return true if variable is pointing at same object as other variable
 Parameters:
 - other(object) A second object to check the variables value against

 ## secondary_accent_color
-Email-template only alias for `site_settings.secondary_accent_color ` Secondary accent color setting from Content Settings > Colors and Fonts.
-Prints a HEX value.
+Email-template only alias for `site_settings.secondary_accent_color`

 ## secondary_font
-Email-template only alias for `site_settings.secondary_font ` Secondary font setting from Content Settings > Colors and Fonts.
+Email-template only alias for `site_settings.secondary_font`

 ## secondary_font_color
-Email-template only alias for `site_settings.secondary_font_color ` Secondary accent color setting from Content Settings > Colors and Fonts.
-Prints a HEX value.
+Email-template only alias for `site_settings.secondary_font_color`

 ## secondary_font_size_num
-Prints the font size number from Content Settings > Colors and Fonts.
+Prints the font size number from Settings > Marketing > Email > Configuration > Font.
 Excludes 'px'.

 ## section
 A top-level row inside a drag-and-drop area.
 Sections can only be children of a drag-and-drop area tag.